Connecticut Route 15: Wilbur Cross Parkway

 In 1943, a newly constructed two-lane highway (now the Wilbur Cross Highway) between Tolland and Union was opened to traffic.
 Route 15 was relocated on this new highway and the former Route 15 between Route 74 and Route 190 (then part of Route 20) was redesignated as Route 30.
 By 1948, the rest of the old two-lane Wilbur Cross Highway to East Hartford had also opened, connecting to the Charter Oak Bridge and the Hartford Bypass.
 In 1948, the State Highway Department decided to relocate Route 15 to a series of roadways, namely the Merritt Parkway, Wilbur Cross Parkway, Berlin Turnpike, Hartford Bypass, Charter Oak Bridge, and the new Wilbur Cross Highway, creating a modern, high-speed throughway from the New York state line to the Massachusetts state line.
-The Route 15 designation was applied to the previously unnumbered parkways from Greenwich to Meriden, then overlaid with U.S. Route 5 through East Hartford, then designated on the southern half of the Wilbur Cross Highway to Tolland, connecting with the portion previously designated as Route 15 five years before.
+The Route 15 designation was applied to the previously unnumbered parkways from Greenwich to Meriden, then overlaid with US 5 through East Hartford, then designated on the western half of the Wilbur Cross Highway to Tolland, connecting with the portion previously designated as Route 15 five years before.
 The former Route 15 between South Windsor and Tolland was reassigned as an extension of Route 30, and the former Route 15 between New Haven and Glastonbury became redesignated as Route 17.

-In 1948, a portion of the Wilbur Cross Parkway between Route 34 and Whitney Avenue had still been under construction.
-Route 15 was temporarily routed along Route 34, Sherman Avenue (former Routes 5 and 10), Henry Street/Munson Street/Hillside Place/Edwards Street (former Route 5), and Whitney Avenue (former Route 10A).
-By 1949, the Wilbur Cross Parkway was completed and the temporary Route 15 designation was removed from the surface streets.
 Further improvements in the Wilbur Cross Highway took place over the next several years and the road became a four-lane divided highway by 1954.
 In 1968, most of the Wilbur Cross Highway was designated as I-86 and further upgrades to the road were implemented.
 Route 15 and I-86 overlapped from the current 15/84 junction in East Hartford to the Massachusetts state line.
 In 1984, the overlap was removed, truncating Route 15 to its current northern end, while at the same time I-86 was redesignated as I-84.

-Exit list
+Junction list

-Exits are currently sequential, but are planned to be converted to mileage-based exit numbering in 2025.
+Exits were converted to mileage-based exit numbering starting on July 28, 2025.